Darla (Angel episode): Acting

 Actress Julie Benz says the flashback scenes are "the high points" of playing Darla; her favorite scene is the Boxer Rebellion.
 Gaffer Dan Kerns' girlfriend Heidi Strickler appears in that scene, playing the frightened mother in the alley whom Angel attempts to shelter.

-Writing

-This episode was writer Tim Minear's directorial debut.
-He says he felt it was time to explore Darla's history, which "should really be her story with Angel throughout the 150 years that they were together."
-When Joss Whedon pointed out that they were already doing a Spike origin story on Buffy the Vampire Slayer, Minear suggested they do both.

-Although this episode shows Angel and Darla's romantic history, Minear cautions, "at no time was I trying to play this as being Angel's true love.
-It's more like the play Who's Afraid of Virginia Woolf?; this troubled, old married couple with secrets.
-I wasn't trying to take Buffy's place in his heart by any stretch of the imagination.
-But here's a guy who's been around for a couple of hundred years before he ever met Buffy and certainly he was shaped in some way."
-He explains that despite cries of retconning from fans — who saw in the Buffy episode "Becoming, Part One" that Angel was living on the streets of New York in the early 1990s — he doesn't believe Angel was "thrown out of that room in Romania by Darla in 1898 and has been on the street ever since."

 Minear likens the storytelling approach in this episode to the non-linear, looping technique exhibited by Quentin Tarantino's Pulp Fiction: "It's a different story happening in the same universe."

 Reception

 This episode won "Best Period Hair Styling in a Series" at the Hollywood Makeup Artist and Hair Stylist Guild Awards.
 Joss Whedon stated this episode as his all-time favorite episode, during an "Attack of the Show" interview.